 We consider 'Engaging Design' (ED) to be an emerging discipline, going beyond 'product/service/system' aiming for impactful positive 'active engagement' of public and expert audiences, encouraging agency, active authors and responsible design.
 We compare two case study projects with common themes; the natural world and community empowerment.
-Approaches align interventions integrating co-constructive processes of trial and action (Koskinen, Zimmerman et al. 2011).
-Design and "design skills are the heart of the fourth industrial revolution, [providing] us the tools to respond to these unprecedented challenges, innovation and jobs driving the UK's global future" (Design Council, 2018).
+Approaches align interventions integrating co-constructive processes of trial and action (Koskinen et al., 2011).
+Design and "design skills are the heart of the fourth industrial revolution, [providing] us the tools to respond to these unprecedented challenges, innovation and jobs driving the UK's global future" (Design Council, 2018, p.
+8).
 Design has grown an explicit sense of the fourth audience and recipient of their creative communications; beyond themselves, their clients, their discipline and out-to and in-to society and culture itself.
-Roles have changed, with more stakeholder cocreation, the implications of this shift for the education of designers and researchers are enormous.
-The "evolution in design research from a user-centred approach to co-designing has changed the landscape of design practice, creating new domains of collective creativity" (Sanders, Stappers, 2008).
+Roles have changed, with more stakeholder co-creation, the implications of this shift for the education of designers and researchers are enormous.
+The "evolution in design research from a user-centred approach to co-designing has changed the landscape of design practice, creating new domains of collective creativity" (Sanders and Stappers, 2008, p.
+12).

-Design "is an act of conception and an agenda for construction" and provides agency (Cope, Kalantzis, 2011).
-Often researchers classify approaches as 'research in the wild' as it "evaluates prototypes as they are used and integrated into people's lives" (Chamberlain, Crabtree et al. 2012).
+Design "is an act of conception and an agenda for construction" and provides agency (Cope and Kalantzis, 2011, p.
+54).
+Often researchers classify approaches as 'research in the wild' as it "evaluates prototypes as they are used and integrated into people's lives" (Chamberlain et al., 2012, p.
+38).
 Engagement provides a means of facilitating communication between participants, in the interaction design process.
 Author's believe ED, uses design led approaches to engage audiences, transferring authorship and transforming participants into responsible 'ecological citizens'.
 The process is not an afterthought, but the primary goal.
 Enabling users, assists audiences at the top and front of their discipline, empowering them to author and influence others.
-The Politics of the Everyday, states designers should provide "infrastructure[s] for project centred democracy" (Manzini, 2019).
-Authors see one "role of design experts is to build a collective design intelligence" producing "design capability of participants" and such providing agency, authorship and responsibility (Manzini, 2019).
-Design practice is in itself inclusive as a set of processes can support creativity and authorship as a tool for betterment.
-Design sensibility, recognising design culture's rhetorical or meta disciplinary concerns and culture.
-Participants (in participatory practices) need to be engaged and we design as a means to facilitate this.
+The Politics of the Everyday, states designers should provide "infrastructure[s] for project centred democracy" (Manzini, 2019, p.
+13).
+Authors see one "role of design experts is to build a collective design intelligence" producing "design capability of participants" and such providing agency, authorship and responsibility (Manzini, 2019, p.
+15).
+Design practice can itself be an inclusive as a set of processes in support creativity and authorship as a tool for betterment.
+Design sensibilities, recognise design culture's rhetorical or meta disciplinary concerns and complex but engaging aesthetic and material language(s) and culture.
+Participants (in participatory practices) need to be engaged in the first place and we design as a means to facilitate this engagement.

 OD and democratisations have torn up traditional design models, reducing barriers for communities previously outside 'official design spaces'.
-In DIY Citizenship: Critical Making and Social Media (Ratto, M. & Boler, M. 2014) defines the "author as producer, in taking part, participants become a community to interrogate a theme of shared concern", i.e. the concept becomes a point of shared ownership.
+In DIY Citizenship: Critical Making and Social Media (Ratto and Boler, 2014) defines the "author as producer, in taking part, participants become a community to interrogate a theme of shared concern", i.e. the concept becomes a point of shared ownership.
 In is authorship sufficient for today's collaborative research?
-A call for contributor roles states;
+A call for contributor roles states:

-"Technical and cultural challenges must be addressed to lower the burden on the individual and system level to include [author] information, provide easy ways to collect and measure this information, and enable downstream opportunities for this information to have a real impact on the academic (and non-academic) reward system, welcoming critique to avoid worsening the bias present in the ecosystem" (Vasilevsky A. 2020).
+Technical and cultural challenges must be addressed to lower the burden on the individual and system level to include [author] information, provide easy ways to collect and measure this information, and enable downstream opportunities for this information to have a real impact on the academic (and non-academic) reward system, welcoming critique to avoid worsening the bias present in the ecosystem.
+(Vasilevsky, 2020, p.
+48)